-There are a lot of amazing companies that make traditional djembes.
+There are a lot of amazing companies that make traditional djembes to be used for Djembe Circles or by musicians.
 Here are links to some of them:

 For non traditional djembes made in India (both wooden and fibre) please visit:

-And most importantly, after you have bought your djembe, you will need a class to learn traditional djembe.
+And most importantly, after you have bought your djembe, you will need Djembe Lessons or classes to learn traditional djembe.
 Feel free to get in touch with us to know more about a djembe class near you.

 Come.
 Drum.
 Be One.